chvonrohr/k8s-cicd/02-containers/slides.md

   * separate os and environment
   * isolated applications
   * better/split utilization of servers
+  * fast to get a new virtual server
   * overhead (size, bootup time, complexity/updates)
+  * philosophically "view from the system up"
 * Containers
   * each app is in one container
   * runs directly in the OS (no virtualisation)